 In the minds of most people, Mexico is usually seen as a beach resort destination or a corrupt narco-state run by drug lords.
 However, the majority of people don’t know the truth about Mexico, its culture, and its people.
-Their opinion is based on stereotypes and bad press and because of this they’re scared to go to Mexico.
-Below I present 12 misconceptions about Mexico – a country that I definitely recommend to both visit and live in.
+Their opinion is based on stereotypes and bad press and because of this they’re scared to go to Mexico, but not many people actually know what is Mexico known for.

 1 – Mexico’s real name is Mexico

 3 – Traditional Mexican food is burritos

 Everyone seems to love Mexican food, so much so that it was recently classified as an irreplaceable part of the cultural heritage of humanity by UNESCO.
 Although, outside of Mexico what people refer to as “Mexican food” is more often than not actually Tex-Mex.
 For example, in Mexico nobody actually eats burritos Chipotle style or filled with rice (I know that in northern Mexico burritos are popular, however I meant burritos from US fast food chains).
 Not only that, most authentic Mexican food is not very spicy or hot – it’s actually sour due to the amount of limes (in Spanish simply called lemons).

 5 – Mexican Spanish is like any other Spanish

-As mentioned in my previous note on Mexican slang, Mexican Spanish is unique.
+As mentioned in my previous article on Mexican slang, Mexican Spanish is unique.
 For example, in Mexico torta doesn’t mean cake, it means sandwich.
 Also, sope is not soup, but a so-called ‘Mexican pizza’ (of course it’s not an actual pizza, but it is similar to the concept of a pizza – dough, sauce, and toppings).

 6 – Mexico is Unsafe